 Main routes to Salto del Nervión and its overlooks

-There are several trails leading to Salto del Nervión, each with different characteristics in terms of distance, difficulty, and route type.
-Some options are easier and more accessible, while others require more effort and are designed for experienced hikers.
-Choosing the right trail is key to enjoying your visit.
-Which one will you pick?
+There are several routes for visiting the Salto del Nervión, each with different characteristics in terms of distance, difficulty, and type of trail.
+Some options are easier and more accessible, while others require more effort.
+Choosing the right route is key to enjoying the visit.
+In fact, when a group requests a guided tour or excursion from us, we always assess their profile to select the route that best suits their characteristics and needs.

 Route from Monte Santiago (the easiest one)